Firestark/project/README.md

 #### Services

 A service is an implementation of a business service.
 The business service states some functionality that the service needs to implement.
-For example: A service that implements the todomanager could be a flatfiletodomanager.
-The flatfiletodomanager implements all functionality the todomanager in the business logic states and stores the results in a flat file.
+For example: A service that implements the todo-manager could be a flat-file todo-manager.
+The flat-file todo-manager implements all functionality the todo-manager in the business logic states and stores the results in a flat file.

 #### Bindings

 A binding binds a service to a business service in the application.
 This way we can choose what implementation to use in our application.
-For example if i want to use a flatfiletodomanager as the used todomanager in my application i would use a binding to do that.
+For example if i want to use a flat-file todo-manager as the used todo-manager in my application i would use a binding to do that.

 #### Status matchers